sharkrf/osp-http-api/README.md

 ### modemother.cgi

-If you want to change other modem settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
+Other modem settings query (GET)/change (POST).
 Returns currently active settings. *modem_init_delay_ms* is the time needed for the modem to calibrate and initialize.

 *agc_auto* and *external_vco* fields are booleans.